hai-vr/documentation/docs/products/animator-as-code/functions/base.md

 ### Graph Positioning

 - `AacFlState LeftOf(AacFlState otherState)` <br/>
-Move the state to be left of the other state in the graph.
+Move the node the left of the other node in the graph.

 - `AacFlState RightOf(AacFlState otherState)` <br/>
-Move the state to be right of the other state in the graph.
+Move the node the right of the other node in the graph.

 - `AacFlState Over(AacFlState otherState)` <br/>
-Move the state to be over the other state in the graph.
+Move the node to be over the other node in the graph.

 - `AacFlState Under(AacFlState otherState)` <br/>
-Move the state to be under the other state in the graph.
+Move the node to be under the other node in the graph.

 - `AacFlState LeftOf()` <br/>
-Move the state to be left of the last created state of the state machine this belongs to in the graph.
+Move the node to the left of the last created node of the state machine this belongs to in the graph.

 - `AacFlState RightOf()` <br/>
-Move the state to be right of the last created state of the state machine this belongs to in the graph.
+Move the node to the right of the last created node of the state machine this belongs to in the graph.

 - `AacFlState Over()` <br/>
-Move the state to be over the last created state of the state machine this belongs to in the graph.
+Move the node to be over the last created node of the state machine this belongs to in the graph.

 - `AacFlState Under()` <br/>
-Move the state to be under the last created state of the state machine this belongs to in the graph.
+Move the node to be under the last created node of the state machine this belongs to in the graph.

+- `At(int x, int y)` <br/>
+Move the node to be at a specific position in grid units, where x positive goes right, and y positive goes down.

 - `AacFlState Shift(AacFlState otherState, int shiftX, int shiftY)` <br/>
-Move the state to be shifted next to the other state in the graph, in grid units. `shiftX` positive goes right, `shiftY` positive goes down.
+Move the state to be shifted next to the other state in the graph, in grid units. shiftX positive goes right, shiftY positive goes down.

 - `AacFlState Shift(Vector3 otherPosition, int shiftX, int shiftY)` <br/>
-Move the state to be shifted next to another position in the graph, in grid units. `shiftX` positive goes right, `shiftY` positive goes down. // FIXME: Vector3 is really odd as a type.
+Given another position in non-grid units, move the state to be shifted next to that position, in grid units. shiftX positive goes right, shiftY positive goes down.

+### Paths

+- `string ResolveRelativePath(Transform item)` <br/>
+Resolve the path of an item relative to the AnimatorRoot.

 ### Attributes